opensafely/documentation/docs/releasing-files.md

 ### Submitting the form

-Once you have completed this form, please send it to **<datarelease@opensafely.org>**. the requested outputs will undergo independent review by two OpenSAFELY output checkers who will check that the outputs are within the scope of your original project proposal and that they do not present any disclosure risks. **Please allow up to 5 working days for feedback on your request**.
+Once you have completed this form, please send it to **<datarelease@opensafely.org>**.
+The requested outputs will undergo independent review by two OpenSAFELY output checkers who will check that the outputs are within the scope of your original project proposal and that they do not present any disclosure risks. **Please allow up to 5 working days for feedback on your request**.

 !!! warning
     The [Permitted Study Results Policy](https://www.opensafely.org/policies-for-researchers/#permitted-study-results-policy) may be updated: **always check the policy before every new release request.**